deanna-stover/coursesCNU/2021/idst270fall2021/museum.md

 This is about taking data (broadly defined) and visualizing it in some way.
 Note that data doesn't have to mean numbers, but it certainly can.
 The point is, you're able to see (perhaps even touch!) data in some way.

 Some examples of possible analog materials (but this list is not exhaustive!)
-* Embroidery and other fiber arts
+* Embroidery and other fiber arts (knitting, crochet, felt, etc.)
 * Colored pencils/paint/watercolors
 * Printed photographs
+* Woodworking (but please be careful!)
 * Other art installations (both big and small)

 Some examples of possible digital artifacts (but this list is not exhaustive!)